 - Technologies involved are standard and known to your operators

 - Stakeholders have little or no dispute over your project

 The characteristics outlined above are guidelines and depend on your team’s experience.
 For example, your public works department may be well-versed in building and maintaining natural stormwater management systems in residential areas.
 Therefore, you wouldn’t use value planning for these routine projects.
 However, another city and its stakeholders may be new to bioswales, rain gardens, and infiltration ponds.
 In their case, value planning could be a worthwhile investment in choosing the right alternatives and bringing people on board with the project.

 What kind of project are you wrestling with?
-If your project is a bit tough and in the early stages, please get in touch to talk about your goals.
+If your infrastructure project is a bit tough and in the early stages, please get in touch to find out how value planning can help.